 The purpose of the Director of Inclusion role is to bridge NCAA Inclusion and Human Resource’s vision and objectives to high impact, strategic efforts that actively drive inclusion excellence throughout intercollegiate athletics.
 Through collaboration with the inclusion team and other key stakeholders, the Director of Inclusion will advance equity and inclusion across the five key focus areas of international student-athletes, LGBTQ, race and ethnicity, students with disabilities, and women.
 This role is an essential part of the inclusion team.
-The Director of Inclusion is collaboratively responsible for building inclusion across the five key areas and directly responsible for developing, leading and executing inclusion initiatives for the following key focus areas: LGBTQ, gender equity, Title IX, and women in sports.
+The Director of Inclusion is collaboratively responsible for building inclusion across the five key areas and directly responsible for developing, leading and executing inclusion initiatives for the following key focus areas: race/ethnicity and students with disabilities.

-Implement the office of inclusion’s strategic plan with leadership of action items related to LGBTQ, gender equity, Title IX, and women.
+Implement the office of inclusion’s strategic plan with leadership of action items related to race/ethnicity and students with disabilities.

-· Engage with and support association-wide and division-specific inclusion initiatives.
+· Engage with and support association-wide and division-specific diversity and inclusion initiatives.

-Build and support relationships with NCAA affiliate organizations and other external partners to advance equity, diversity, and inclusion for the benefit of student-athletes and those who teach and lead them.
+Build and support relationships with NCAA affiliate organizations such as the Minority Opportunities Athletic Association and other external partners to advance equity, diversity, and inclusion for the benefit of student-athletes and those who teach and lead them.

-Serve as a key contributor to the annual Inclusion Forum, particularly for program development.
+Serve as a key contributor to the annual Inclusion Forum, particularly for program development and implementation.

 Work closely with Inclusion and Human Resources colleagues on professional development programming targeting student-athlete and professional understanding of equity, diversity, and inclusion.